 * Net assets rise to record C$129.5 billion

-* Pension plan 97 percent funded as shortfall shrinks to C$5.1 billion
+* Pension plan 97 pct funded; shortfall falls to C$5.1 bln

-The fourth straight year of double-digit returns on the investment portfolio narrowed Teachers' funding shortfall to C$5.1 billion from C$9.6 billion in 2011.
+The fourth straight year of double-digit returns on the investment portfolio narrowed Teachers' pension plan funding shortfall to C$5.1 billion from C$9.6 billion in 2011.

 The funding gap measures the difference between Teachers' projected asset growth and the anticipated cost of providing pensions to the 303,000 active and retired educators in the plan.

-Teachers and peers like the Canada Pension Plan Investment Board and Caisse de dépôt et placement du Québec have been among the world's most active dealmakers in recent years, with major bets on real estate, natural resources and infrastructure.
+Teachers' and peers such as the Canada Pension Plan Investment Board and Caisse de dépôt et placement du Québec have been among the world's most active dealmakers in recent years, with major bets on real estate, natural resources and infrastructure.

-Still, demographic trends mean Teachers' must provide benefits to an increasing number of retirees while the number of active educators paying into the plan declines.
-The average teacher in the plan draws a pension for 31 years after working just 26 years.
+Still, demographic trends mean Teachers' must provide benefits to a rising number of retirees while active educators paying into the plan decline in number.
+The average teacher in the plan draws a pension for 31 years after working 26.

 Even with higher contribution rates and lower benefits, persistent low interest rates and longer retirements kept Teachers' from closing its funding shortfall.

-It abandoned a passive investment strategy, which focused mainly on Canadian stocks and bonds, in recent years and has put its money to work in global equity, seeking projects and assets that promise long-term income and gains.
+It abandoned a passive investment strategy, which focused mainly on Canadian stocks and bonds, in recent years and has put its money to work globally, seeking projects and assets that promise long-term income and gains.

 The fund's value has nearly doubled since 2002, with 2012 marking the fourth year of recovery since the 2008 financial crisis lopped 18 percent from its investments.